Design School: After Boundaries and Disciplines

 Paul A. Rodgers, Craig Bremner (Eds.)

-by Paul A. Rodgers (University of Lancaster, UK)
+by Paul A. Rodgers (University of Strathclyde, UK)

 An important contribution to the institutions of design and how they need to transform to fully embrace the idea that design can particpate in changing the conditions of our lives.